-As we near the end of year, it means companies are planning for next year with new budgets, which means new opportunities to propose your services and products.
+As we're settling into the new year, it means companies are adjusting for new budgets, which also means new opportunities to propose your services and products.

 You may find yourself offering a proposal in one of two situations: 1) You send an unsolicited proposal to persuade the reader he or she needs your product or service; or 2) The reader is aware of a need, but you must persuade him or her that you’re the best source for the solution to meet the need.
 Your proposal may take the form of a single-page sales letter, a formal 2,000-page document, or an email with only price quotations and specs.